dmitrii-eremin/passion-ts/README.md

 At its core, Passion is built around a set of focused subsystems:
 - **System**: Manages the game loop, timing, and canvas scaling, providing a smooth and consistent frame rate.
-- **Graphics**: Offers a pixel-perfect 2D renderer with palette-based color, camera support, and a suite of drawing primitives (lines, rectangles, circles, ellipses, triangles, flood fill, and text rendering using a built-in bitmap font).
+- **Graphics**: Offers a pixel-perfect 2D renderer with palette-based color (custom colors are also possible), camera support, and a suite of drawing primitives (lines, rectangles, circles, ellipses, triangles, flood fill, and text rendering using a built-in bitmap font).
 It supports image blitting with flipping, scaling, rotation, and color key transparency.
 - **Resource**: Handles loading and managing images and sounds, making asset management simple and efficient.
 - **Input**: Provides unified keyboard and mouse input, including key/button state tracking, repeat/hold logic, and mouse wheel support.
 - **Math**: Supplies utility functions for random numbers, Perlin noise, and common math operations, all tailored for game development.